 Commercial Real Estate (CRE) loans and additional information on loans secured by immovable property (18.2)

 239viii.
 Template 18.2 shall present information on commercial real estate loans to non-financial corporations and on loans collateralised by commercial or residential immovable property to non-financial corporations and households respectively, broken down by loan to value ratio (LTV ratio).
 Loans and advances classified as held for trading, trading financial assets and debt instruments held for sale shall be excluded.
+The rows ‘Of which: Loans for which LTV ratio is not available or cannot be calculated’ include the loans for which the related LTV ratio is not available yet or it cannot be calculated at the reporting reference date.

 239ix.
 ‘Commercial real estate (CRE) loans’ shall comprise exposures as defined in section 2, chapter 1, paragraph 1 of the ESRB Recommendation on closing real estate data gaps.